ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-heapsort.md

     function heapsort(A):
+        N = A.size

-        // Convert the array to a heap: buildHeap(A)
+        // First, convert the array to a max heap.
+        // Go backwards from the first non-leaf, sifting down each one. for i in N/2-1, N/2-2 ..
+0: siftDown(A, N, i)

+        // Then, repeatedly remove each maximum element from the heap,
-        // Repeatedly find and remove the minimum element for heapsize in A.size-1, A.size-2 ..
+        // and put it just after the heap. for heapsize in N-1, N-2 ..
 0:
             A[0], A[heapsize] = A[heapsize], A[0]
             siftDown(A, heapsize, 0)

-    // Go backwards from the first non-leaf, sifting down each one function buildHeap(a):
-        heapsize = A.size
-        for i in heapsize/2-1, heapsize/2-2 ..
-0:
-            siftDown(A, heapsize, i)

     // Standard sift-down method for max heaps function siftDown(A, heapsize, i):